lordbaldwin1/type-test/README.md

 ## TODO

-- [] Fix onboarding username as "Anonymous" since usernames are unique now
+- [x] Fix onboarding username as "Anonymous" since usernames are unique now
-- [] Figure out changes to schema for profile stats
+- [x] Figure out changes to schema for profile stats
+- [] Make it so themes change when selected (requires refresh rn?)
 - [] add xp system?
 - [] Profile page with stats

-## Schema changes for profile stats

-- we have tests completed stat
-- need to add tests started
-- time typing?

-- we have leaderboard position
-- we have stats for best time/word stats

 ## Notes